 WP2.
 Managing stormwater as a resource

 Stormwater is frequently considered a hazard leading to a focus on extreme events at one end of the hydrological spectrum which can cause catastrophic flooding, property damage and potentially loss of life.
 As we enter a more uncertain climate the need to retain and utilise stormwater as a vital water resource comes more sharply into focus.
-WP2 examines these options and how they interact with the urban system both in the short and long term, and the benefits that can be secured both directly and indirectly.
+WP2 examined these options and how they interact with the urban system both in the short and long term, and the benefits that can be secured both directly and indirectly.

 - realise the resource potential of all forms of urban water, with opportunities for storage, recovery and reuse being taken at every stage of the urban water cycle; and